-Jesse Jones is a Dublin-based artist.
+Jesse Jones is a Dublin-based artist and teaches in Fine Art programmes at CIT Crawford College of Art & Design in Cork.
 Her practice crosses the media of film, performance and installation.
 Often working through collaborative structures, she has been exploring how historical instances of communal culture may hold resonance in our current social and political experiences.
 Jones’ practice is multi-platform, working in film installation, performance and sculpture.
 Her recent work has examined how political movements and ideas might be expanded to institutional, performative gestures.

 In the shadow of the State/The touching contract, 2016